s1natex/Pokemon_Game/README.md

     - `Commit` and `push` to GitHub Repository
     - CI will pick up and run `Unit` and `Runtime` tests via `Docker Compose`, `Bandit(SAST)` scan, `Build`, `Tag`(name-date-time-sha), `Push` to DockerHub and `commit back` to the Repository with `[skip-ci]` flag
     - `ArgoCD` will detect changes (default autosync every 3 minutes) and deploy the new images to the cluster using the default rolling deployment strategy
-    - In this Project `Rollbacks` are possible manually via `deactivating autosync` and the `ArgoCD rollback feature` or using Git Revert and pushing the change to main
+    - In this Project `Rollbacks` are possible manually by `deactivating autosync` and the `ArgoCD rollback feature` or using Git Revert and pushing the change to main
 ## Clean Up
 - Destroy Monitoring build
 ```